shirtsgroup/RFE_example/README.md

 # RFE_example
-A example of the workflow used to complete RFE calculations set up with PMX, run using GROMACS, and analyzed using Alchemlyb
+A example of the workflow used to complete RFE calculations set up with PMX and run using GROMACS

+For RFE analysis visit the following repository[https://github.com/ajfriedman22/Free_Energy]